vusd/fakemark/README.md

 of technology has seen the rapid increase of fake and ambiguous media in popular culture.

-FakeMark is a small, first step to allow media producers a simple way of signaling that their content is intented as fake.
+FakeMark is a small, first step to allow media producers a simple way of signaling that their content is intended as fake.
 The initial use case focuses on providing researchers and those showcasing media manipulation techniques a tool to keep their produced works from being easily shared and misunderstood out of context.
-However as other domains find explicit visually signalling useful, FakeMark will aim to adapt to fix other contexts.
+However as other domains find explicit visually signaling useful, FakeMark will aim to adapt to fit other contexts.

 FakeMark is not intended to be a secure solution to adversaries.
 Use of FaceMark is strictly voluntary as there are often very compelling reasons to present media that is ambiguous in nature.
 FakeMark is instead meant to be